Local Development Workflow

 Using Ollama for Free Local Testing

-For completely free testing during development, use Ollama:
+For completely free LLM-powered testing during development, use Ollama:

 # Install Ollama (macOS)